jhmfreitas/usermanager-challenge/README.md

 ![Jacoco Coverage Report](./docs/jacoco_coverage_report.png)

+## Demo

+A short demo validating the APIs via Postman and showcasing the Grafana integration, was included in the [`docs`](docs) folder

 ## Possible Future Improvements

 - [ ] Add tracing with **SLF4J MDC** + integration with Grafana Tempo